jonssonyan/install-script/README.md

 ## Other

-you can contact me at Telegram: https://t.me/jonssonyan_news
+you can contact me at YouTube: https://www.youtube.com/@jonssonyan